chamilo/chamilo-lms/plugin/zoom/README.md

 Added signed attendance to allow you to configure an attendance sheet where participants register their signature.
 The signed attendance functionality is similar to that found in the Exercise Signature plugin but does not reuse it.

-## Meetings
+## Meetings - Webinars

-A **meeting** can be linked to a local **user** and/or a local **course**/**session**:
+A **meeting** or **webinar** can be linked to a local **user** and/or a local **course**/**session**:

-  * a meeting with a course is a _course meeting_;
+  * a meeting/webinar with a course is a _course meeting/webinar_;
-  * a meeting with a user and no course is a _user meeting_;
+  * a meeting/webinar with a user and no course is a _user meeting/webinar_;
-  * a meeting with no course nor user is a _global meeting_.
+  * a meeting/webinar with no course nor user is a _global meeting/webinar_.

+A webinar only can be creadted when your Zoom account has a plan with the webinars feature.

 ## Registrants

-A **registrant** is the registration of a local user to a meeting.
+A **registrant** is the registration of a local user to a meeting/webinar.

 Users do not register themselves to meetings.

-* They are registered to a course meeting by the course manager.
+* They are registered to a course meeting/webinar by the course manager.
-* They are registered to a user meeting by that user.
+* They are registered to a user meeting/webinar by that user.
-* They are registered automatically to the global meeting, when they enter it.
+* They are registered automatically to the global meeting/webinar, when they enter it.

 ## Recordings

-A **recording** is the list of files created during a past meeting instance.
+A **recording** is the list of files created during a past meeting/webinar instance.

-Course meeting files can be copied to the course by the course manager.
+Course meeting/webinar files can be copied to the course by the course manager.

 # Required Zoom user account